About Me

 - Court Systems Mediation Training, Multnomah County Circuit Court, Portland, Oregon, 2024

-- FAO CERTIFICATES: WSAT, BSAFE, Achieving gender equality in FAO’s work certificate, Free Prior and Informed Consent FPIC certificate, United Nations, 2023
+- FAO Certificates: WSAT, BSAFE, Achieving Gender Equality in FAO’s Work, Free Prior and Informed Consent (FPIC) — United Nations, 2023

-- Licensed mediator registered with the Ministry of Justice in the Republic of Serbia since 2021.
+- Licensed Mediator registered with the Ministry of Justice of the Republic of Serbia since 2021

-- Basic Training For Mediators By ADR Partners, Serbia, 2021.
+- Basic Training for Mediators, ADR Partners, Serbia, 2021

-- Training Of Social Service Providers To Work With Victims Of Gender-Based Violence –Held By The Victimology Society Of Serbia, Belgrade 2019.
+- Training of Social Service Providers to Work with Victims of Gender-Based Violence — Victimology Society of Serbia, Belgrade, 2019

 Professional Affiliations